mecid/mecid.github.io/_posts/2023-08-23-mastering-storekit2-subscriptionstoreview-in-swiftui.md

 In the example above, we use the *SubscriptionStoreView* only to display the subscription the user has already subscribed for.

 #### Styling
 By default, *SubscriptionStoreView* uses the app icon and the title of the subscription group as additional content to display above the list of subscriptions.
-It works great for my apps on watchOS, but something other than what I want to show on my iOS or iPadOS.
+It works great for my apps on watchOS, but something other than what I want to show on iOS or iPadOS.

 Fortunately, you can quickly provide your super custom view to display above the list of subscriptions.
 I usually use that area to give information on features included in the subscription.